braverock/PortfolioAnalytics/README.md

 1. demo_JPM2024MinDownsideRisk.R
 2. demo_JPM2024MinDownsideRiskCVXR.R

-The first script replicates all the Exhibits (Figures and Tables) in the Journal of Portfolio Management paper “Minimum Downside Risk Portfolios", published in October 2024, using the CVXR package “under the hood” in PortfolioAnalytics.
-The second script replicates just the back-test in Exhibits 6, 8, 10, 12, 14, 16, 18, in the above paper, but it uses the CVXR code directly, thereby allowing the user to easily see the CVXR details.
+The first script replicates all the Exhibits (Figures and Tables) in the Journal of Portfolio Management paper “Minimum Downside Risk Portfolios", published in October 2024.
+This first script uses CVXR package solvers “under the hood”, i.e., not directly visible, in PortfolioAnalytics.
+The second script replicates just the back-test results in Exhibits 6, 8, 10, 12, 14, 16, 18, in the above paper, but it uses the CVXR code directly in the script, where on can easily see the CVXR code details.

-The PortfolioAnalytics 2.0 Vignettes, and their demo scripts, have been updated in PortfolioAnalytics 2.1.

-Xinran:  Version 2.0 primarily includes the outcomes from the GSOC period.
-In Version 2.1, we have extended functionalities related to efficient frontiers visualization and moment settings, along with a major decision to use CSM instead of EQS.
-These are the main changes compared to Version 2.0.
+The 2.1 release also contains:

+1. Extended functionalities for graphical displays of multiple efficient frontiers, and robust covariance estimator settings
+2. The term EQS for *expected quadratic shortfall* was replaced with CSM for *coherent second moment* risk.
+3. Updates to the vignettes cvxrPortfolioAnalytics and robustCovMatForPA, and their demo scripts.

 # Bug Reporting